Shopify/polaris/src/components/TextStyle/README.md

 ### Problem

-Using regular text alone isn’t always enough to guide merchants eyes when presented with a lot of information.
+Using regular text alone isn’t always enough to guide merchants’ eyes when presented with a lot of information.

 ### Solution

-Text styles help merchants interpret meaning by providing visual cues.
+Text style helps merchants interpret meaning by providing visual cues.

 ---